 National, State, and Provincial Peer Associations, Organizations, and Networks

-Peer Resources Network - Provides Internet and print resources, including a monthly Peer Bulletin and Compass: A Magazine for Peer Assistance, Mentorship and Coaching, as well as training, and networking for all levels and all types of peer work including peer education, peer support, and peer mediation for industry settings, schools, colleges, and universities.
+Peer Resources Network - Founded in 1982, this organization provides Internet and print resources, including the monthly Peer Bulletin magazine.
+They also provide networking for all levels and all types of peer work including peer education, peer support, and peer mediation for industry settings, schools, colleges, and universities.
 Administers the National Peer Trainer Certification system.
 Maintains the world's largest database of peer programs and provides no-cost, expert peer program consultation to Network members.
-Located at 1052 Davie Street, Victoria, British Columbia, V8S 4E3, Tel: (250) 595-3503; Fax: (250) 595-3504; e-mail: firstname.lastname@example.org.
+They are the longest-running and most experienced of all peer program consultants and services.
+Located at 1052 Davie Street, Victoria, British Columbia, V8S 4E3, Tel: (250) 480-9698; e-mail: firstname.lastname@example.org.
+Twitter

 National Association of Peer Program Professionals (NAPPP) - The National Association of Peer Program Professionals (NAPPP) was established after the dissolution of The National Association of Peer Programs, originally founded in 1984 as the National Peer Helpers Association.
 NAPPP's mission is to help adults establish, train supervise, maintain and evaluate peer programs.
 Using the NAPPP Standards and Ethics as a guiding principle, NAPPP helps adults through networking, leadership training, certification and programmatic problem solving.
 Contact: NAPPP, PO Box 28564, Gladstone, MO 64188; Toll-free phone/fax: (888) 691-1088; e-mail: email@example.com

-The California Peer Support Association - A professional and educational organization dedicated to the advancement, promotion, and enhancement of peer support and peer support programs for law enforcement, fire and allied emergency service personnel.
-Their primary goals are: to create a network of peer supporters in law enforcement, fire and allied emergency service professions; to increase and strengthen the number of peer support programs throughout California; to provide a basis for the development and maintenance of state-wide standards and procedures; and to create awareness and support for peer support programs.
-Peer Supporters or Peer Support Team Members are trained to act primarily as a listening ear, and they can also assess whether officers/firefighters personnel need immediate or professional attention and refer them to other sources of help.
-The Peer Supporters also act as marketing agents for the program, provide immediate assistance to troubled employees, and bring instant credibility to critical incident debriefings.
-Contact: Bonnie Spitzer, California Peer Support Association, PO Box 1104, Apple Valley, California 92307; Tel: (909) 747-7211.
+The California Peer Support Association - A professional and educational organization that is dedicated to the advancement, promotion and enhancement of peer support and peer support programs for law enforcement, fire and allied emergency service personnel.
+The goal is to create a network of peer supporters in law enforcement, fire and allied emergency service professions.
+To increase and strengthen the number of peer support programs throughout California and to provide a basis for the development and maintenance of state-wide standards and procedures and to create awareness and support for peer support programs.
+They also provide assistance to troubled employees, and bring credibility to critical incident debriefings.
+Peer Supporters are trained to act primarily as a listening ear and they can also assess whether personnel need immediate or professional attention and refer them to other sources of help.
+Contact: info@CaliforniaPeerSupport.org

 InterNational Association of Peer Supporters (formerly the National Association of Peer Specialists) is a private, non-profit organization founded in 2004 to help people in recovery from psychiatric disabilities around the USA.
 They provide a quarterly newsletter, access to recovery information, and an annual conference for peer specialists.
 They provide training for peer specialists, and the cost for annual membership is $25.00.
 Peer specialist training materials, both student and instructor versions, are available through www.RecoverResources.com.
 Additional contact information: 755 Alta Dale SE, Ada, MI 49301; email Steve Harrington at firstname.lastname@example.org